 A board may provide service and support administration by directly employing service and support administrators or by contracting with entities for the performance of service and support administration.
 Individuals employed or under contract as service and support administrators shall not be in the same collective bargaining unit as employees who perform duties that are not administrative.

 A service and support administrator shall perform only the duties specified in division (B) of this section.
-While employed by or under contract with a board, a service and support administrator shall neither be employed by or serve in a decision-making or policy-making capacity for any other entity that provides programs or services to individuals with mental retardation or developmental disabilities nor provide programs or services to individuals with mental retardation or developmental disabilities through self-employment.
+While employed by or under contract with a board, a service and support administrator shall neither be employed by or serve in a decision-making or policy-making capacity for any other entity that provides programs or services to individuals with developmental disabilities nor provide programs or services to individuals with mental retardation or developmental disabilities through self-employment.

 (B) A service and support administrator shall do all of the following: